The Pattern at Pendarvis

 Whether or not you agree that a play about an interview about restoring old houses can be more engaging than it sounds, your reviews help others decide whether they should attend, and your ratings help us help you find future events you’re sure to love!4

-Andrew Andrews attended The Pattern at Pendarvis at HERE in New York on Saturday, July 14, 2018 @ 7:00pm to write this review.
+Andrew Andrews attended The Pattern at Pendarvis at HERE in Manhattan on Saturday, July 14, 2018 @ 7:00pm to write this review.